trans-travel/trans-travel/us/mo.md

 # USA - Missouri

 Missouri negative laws towards trans people.
-However, these laws are, while horrible for residents of Missouri, do not generally apply to most trans people traveling to Missouri in most situations.
+These laws are, while horrible for residents of Missouri, do not generally apply to most trans people traveling to Missouri in most situations.
+Pending legislation that may or may not pass in 2024, however, would legislate every aspect of trans life, including public presentation, bathroom access, and non-discrimination law.
+Thus, trans travelers should be particularly careful making plans for travel in 2024 or beyond.

 Transgender medical care for adults is legal (see notes below in medical care section).